James Tahhan: Restaurateur

 In 2014, Tahhan opened his first restaurant, Sabores, together with his friend and television personality, Raúl González.
 "People think it's rice and beans and shredded meat, and really it's this hidden treasure that nobody has pushed.
 We wanted to change that," he said.
 He first traveled to Latin America to better understand Latin American cuisine.

+In 2016, he partnered up in Perfecto Gastrobar, a Spanish inspired restaurant based in Miami, Florida, showcased modern Spanish cuisine.
+Perfecto Gastrobar was then sold to a Mexican investment group that switched its name to Valentia.

 Public image

 Tahhan has been named one of the leading Latin chefs in the U.S, and "Miami's Hottest Chef".
 Once source commented, "Not many chefs have their own restaurant, host an Emmy-award winning television morning show…but James Tahhan isn’t like many chefs."
 In 2013 and 2014, Chef James was recognized by Latin Gourmet as the Chef of the Year.

 Tahhan has been awarded the "Social Media Chef" of the year.
 He was selected for the "50 Most Beautiful People" edition of People en Español magazine.

-Telemundo suspended Tahhan and Janice Bencosme indefinitely after the two made an offensive "slant eyes" gesture on-camera while celebrating South Korea being knocked out of the 2018 World Cup to allow Mexico to advance.
+The Power of Food

+Tahhan is the founder of the initiative, The Power of Food (in Spanish: El Poder De La Comida), a program where he and his team come together to prepare meals and distribute people.